 The bottom line: These sites are in Drupal 6, an aging and soon-to-be unsupported platform.
-They can remain as is for a limited time (fall 2017 at the latest).
-During this time, we may need to transfer them—as an interim step—to an isolated server for security reasons.
+We may need to transfer them—as an interim step—to an isolated server for security reasons.
 But that won’t affect content or functionality.

 This strategy is like being in a rental house while your dream house is being built.
 You also decide up front that you’re not keeping all your stuff (content), and you’ll review, sort, and organize your stuff before you move it to your dream house.

 County sites and employee resource pages will naturally phase out over Phase 2 as the organization’s content strategy takes shape and dashboards in the OSU Extension CMS become more robust—with locally relevant, dynamically added content.

 In Phase 1, there will be no major changes to county and employee resource content.
 Faculty and staff will continue to maintain their existing Drupal 6 sites.
 If needed, EESC will work with OSU’s Central Web Services (CWS) to set up and maintain a temporary, isolated server.
 During Phase 2 (beginning winter 2018), EESC will lead collaborative development of a customer-focused web strategy, focusing on integrating or transitioning appropriate content from other sites (county, program, employee resources, etc.) to the new CMS.